CasaPound: Activities

+Blocco Studentesco

+CasaPounds student organization Blocco Studentesco was founded in 2006.
+Aside from being a place for interested people to find others with similar political views it also takes part in student elections.
+In 2009 it successfully entered the student parliaments with 100 representatives.
+Its logo is based on the flag of Oswald Mosley's British Union of Fascists from the 1930s.

+Blocco Studentesco's main forms of action are demonstrations and parades.
+Events such as flash mobs, hard bass and happenings are also organized and used for content production on social media.

+Some of the direct actions Blocco Studentesco takes part in are violent.
+In 2008 there was a fight between the student organisation and left-wing students in Piazza Navona in Rome.

 Questions have been submitted by parliamentarians of the Democratic Party about fascist propaganda and the violence of the student movement.

+In October 2023, the Students' Block protested an event in Rome attended by the Likud, the Republican Party, the National Rally, Fidesz and the Alternative for Germany, calling for the liberation of Palestine, the Golan Heights and the Republic of Artsakh, and condemning the parties in attendance as "pro-Russian and anti-European".

 International meetings

 Over the years the leaders of CasaPound Italy have been invited to explain its “political model” in many of the major European capitals (Paris, Madrid, London, Lisbon, Brussels, Warsaw) and the organization has been the subject of some reports by foreign media.

 In 2011 the Finnish Resistance Movement also invited members of CasaPound to a seminar in Helsinki.
 The Finnish Resistance Movement represents national socialism.
 The Finnish Security Intelligence Service researched the connections of the Finnish Resistance Movement to CasaPound after the 2011 Florence shootings.

 Symbolic figures

 The party's choice of American poet Ezra Pound as a symbol of the movement has caused controversy with his daughter, Mary de Rachewiltz, who claimed it distorts the meaning of Pound's work and represents a "misappropriation" of his image, despite Pound's stated support for fascism.